Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Initially stressed materials

 Let $\tens{T}$ and $\psi$ be the Cauchy stress tensor and the strain energy density per unit reference volume, respectively.
-We recall that the first Piola-Kirchhoff stress tensors $\tens{S}$ is related to $\tens{T}$ by the formula
+We recall that the first Piola-Kirchhoff stress tensor $\tens{S}$ is related to $\tens{T}$ by the formula

 where $J=\det\tens{F}$.